medusajs/medusa-starter-default/src/jobs/README.md

 A scheduled job file must export:

 - The function to be executed whenever it’s time to run the scheduled job.
 - A configuration object defining the job.
-It has two properties:
+It has three properties:
   - `name`: a unique name for the job.
   - `schedule`: a [cron expression](https://crontab.guru/).
   - `numberOfExecutions`: an optional integer, specifying how many times the job will execute before being removed